3-Year-Old Stockton Girl Dies During Dental Procedure

-STOCKTON — A 3-year-old girl died while undergoing a dental procedure in Stockton on Monday.
+STOCKTON -- A family is looking for answers after a 3-year-old girl died while undergoing a dental procedure in Stockton on Monday.

-FOX40 spoke to the David Thompson, the administrator of Children’s Dental Surgery Center in Stockton, who says they only do general dental procedures — such as cavities and crowns.
+FOX40 spoke to David Thompson, the administrator of Children's Dental Surgery Center in Stockton, who says they only do general dental procedures -- such as filling cavities and putting on crowns.

+Her parents say Daleyza went in to have two teeth pulled and have caps put on two other teeth.

-He says the girl had a reaction to the anesthetics, was stabilized then sent to Saint Joseph’s Hospital.
-They don’t know why she died.
+Thompson says the girl had a reaction to the anesthetics, was stabilized and then sent to Saint Joseph's Hospital.
+They don't know why she died.

 "It’s a terrible, terrible tragedy honestly and our thoughts and prayers are really with the family right now," Thompson said.